Need expert help?

 Airfares vary by season, but also day of week, and are definitely affected by holidays.
 The chart above shows the typical minimum and maximum fares for a economy class ticket from Los Angeles (LAX) to Auckland, NZ (AKL), by month.

-Learn more about Wilderness Lodge Lake Moeraki
+Learn more about Ibis Christchurch

 Rainbow over Lake Wakatipu and Queenstown